ErayEroglu/gitfix/README.md

 For python implementation, check out gitfix-python folder under this repository.

 ## How to Use
-To use GitFix, simply run `npm i` and create a config.json file in the root folder.
+ To use GitFix, you can simply run `npm i` and create a config.json file in the root folder.
- Afterwards, you can start your own gitfix server via `npm run dev`.
+Afterwards, you can start your own GitFix server via `npm run dev`.
  Then using `node gitfix_client.js` will fix the grammar errors in the target repository given in the config.json.

 ### Requirements: